albatrostech/asr/README.md

 - Summarize Loaded Data

     Once the data is loaded, it needs to be summarized in order to be used by the _Back-end_.
-To summarized the data we need to know which days we just loaded in order to execute the `materialize_user_site_hourly` database procedure with the proper parameters.
+To summarized the data, we need to know which days we just loaded in order to execute the `materialize_user_site_hourly` database procedure with the proper parameters.
 Find out the days with the following command: